network overlays

 Layer 3 failure detection

-Layer 3: In some cases, failure detection has to reply to HELLO protocols at Layer 3 and is needed when there are intermediate Layer 2 hops over Layer links and when you have concerns over uni-direction failures on point-to-point physical links.
+Layer 3: In some cases, failure detection has to reply to HELLO protocols at Layer 3.
+This is needed when there are intermediate Layer 2 hops over Layer links and concerns over uni-direction failures on point-to-point physical links arise.

 Diagram: Layer 3 failure detection